codio-content/ThinkC/.guides/content/variables-and-types-outputting-variables.md

     printf ("\n");

 ```
+{Run!}(sh .guides/bg.sh gcc code/output.c -o code/output ./code/output)
  This program creates two integer variables named `hour` and `minute`, and a character variable named `colon`.
 It assigns appropriate values to each of the variables and then uses a series of output statements to generate the following:

 ```code
     The current time is 11:59